gostevedore/documentation/content/_index.md

 weight: 20
 ---

-Stevedore, a way to manage and govern the Docker image's building process
+Stevedore, the docker images factory

 ## What is Stevedore?